awsdocs/amazon-transcribe-developer-guide/doc_source/create-categories.md

 ## API<a name="create-category-api"></a>

 **To create a category \(API\)**
-+ In the [CreateCallAnalyticsCategory](API_CreateCallAnalyticsCategory.md) operation, specify the following:
++ For the [CreateCallAnalyticsCategory](API_CreateCallAnalyticsCategory.md) API, specify the following:

   1. `CallAnalyticsCategoryName` – specify a name for the category that is unique to your AWS account\.